phunterlau/papercast/README.md

 PaperCast is a project that turns any research articles into podcasts using AI generated audio.
 It is inspired by Illuminate <https://illuminate.withgoogle.com/>.

 > The author doesn't know any people working on Illuminate project nor their methods.
+The author is still in the waiting list for its beta release.

 ![image](papercast.png)